Easy-buttons

 At the same time, I could hear a hive of mosquitos, buzzing around the room, directing conversation elsewhere.

-Some time passed before he drifted off to sleep and I continued to scratch my bites and layer awake to think.
+Some time passed before he drifted off to sleep and I continued to scratch my bites and lay awake to think.

 I thought about how tired I was, how my social tank was over-flowing.